ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 }
 ~~~

-A PkixAttestation message is composed of a protected section known as the To-Be-Signed or TBS.
-The integrity of the To-Be-Signed section is ensured with one or multiple cryptographic signatures over the content of the section.
+A PkixEvidence message is composed of a protected section known as the To-Be-Signed (TBS) where the claim
+description is reported.
+The integrity of the TBS section is ensured with one or multiple cryptographic signatures
+over the content of the section.
 There is a provision to carry the X.509 certificates supporting the signature(s).

 The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported entities.

-For compliance with this specification, `TbsPkixAttestation.version` MUST be `1`.
+For compliance with this specification, `ClaimDescriptionTbs.version` MUST be `1`.
 This envelope format is not extensible; future specifications which make compatibility-breaking changes MUST increment the version number.

 EDNOTE: do we want extension marks on the TbsAttestation object?
 I can see pros and cons to doing that.